kresapu/Hospital_readmission_tracking-Tableau/README.md

 - **Analysis Scripts**: Python and SQL scripts used to process and analyze the data.
 - **Graphs**: Visualizations representing the relationship between ERR and key quality indicators.

-## 🛠️ License

-This project is licensed under the MIT License.